MorphoCity/morpheo-plugin/README.md

 Copy or extract the morpheo python package (found in src/) in the .qgis/python/plugins folder of your home directory.
 This will add a Extension/Morpheo menu.

+Note that if you are using the latest version from gitlab or github, you can add a symbolic link to the src/morpheo folder in your
+.qgis/python/plugins folder (on OSX and Linux)

 ## What's computed